 In the shape and size of the convex sheet metal, several series sizes are specified in the sheet metal mold manual.
 There is a corresponding Form model in the Intralink library.
 The design should be selected according to the size specified in the manual, and the Form mold in the library is directly used.

 Figure 1-51 Convex on sheet metal

-Limit size of convex pitch and convex margin
+Limit size of the convex pitch and convex margin

 Table 1-21 Limit dimensions of the convex pitch and the convex margin